valeriangalliat/blog/2022/04/repackage-macos-app-m1-support-without-rosetta.md

 ```

 This error is kinda misleading because it points to the cpio archive
-where the issue is really with the top-level XAR archive.
+while the issue really is with the top-level XAR archive.

-It's even more confusing that the macOS installer was able to extract
+It's even more confusing because the macOS installer was able to extract
 the XAR archive to read the metadata from it (and can happily show files
 of the nested `Payload` archive), yet somehow fails to proceed with
 the rest of the installation because the archive it's already reading